 #1 – Meditate on the Heart Center

-As the Upanishads call it, the Purusha element (eternal), which resides in your heart-center, the size of a thumb.
+As the ancient scriptures, Upanishads say, the Purusha element (eternal), resides in your heart, the size of a thumb.

 In other words, now that we’ve moved deeper and away from our manomaya kosha, we need to feel from our heart.
-Not think from the head, when meeting the inner purusha.
+Not think from the head, nor from our emotions, but from a deeper knowing that’s situated in the heart space.

-The Heartfulness Meditation is a beautiful way to do that.
-I’ve been a practitioner on and off over the last year, and have experienced a shift within, everytime I participate in the practice.
+The Heartfulness Meditation shared below is a beautiful way to do that.
+While I’ve only been a follower of this technique on and off over the last year, I’ve always experienced a shift within, every time I participate in the practice.

 #2- Tap Into Your Own Wisdom